 In addition to quarterly payments, freelancers are required to submit an annual income tax return by April 30 of the following year.
 This return reconciles your actual income and expenses, allowing you to adjust for any overpayments or underpayments made during the year.

-Social Security Contributions for Freelancers
+Social Security Contributions for Freelancers in Portugal

 Freelancers in Portugal are also required to make social security contributions (Segurança Social) based on their income.
 These contributions provide access to social benefits, including healthcare and pension benefits.